Blog Archive

 Pan + MS

 Paul and Larry confront the participant.
-Camera pans when Paul
+Camera pans when Paul finishes speaking and focuses on Larry.

 4B